Apple devices encode some photos and videos in High Efficient Image Format, which Windows is unable to read by default. These files typically have the

 It's simple (and free) to add support for these files to your Windows 10 PC.

-There are two free codecs that users can install through the Windows Store which will automatically upgrade their computer to be able to view and play HEIF files.
+There are two free codecs available from the Windows Store which will upgrade your computer to be able to view and play HEIF files.

 - HEVC video extensions from device manufacturer: despite its name, this package adds support for

 .hevcvideos.
 This package is available for most types of PC.

 If this package doesn't work, users might need to install one of the following:

 - HEIF image extensions: this will add support for

 Microsoft doesn't make it possible to remove these codecs once installed, but removal should not be necessary.
 Note that this is only possible for PCs running Windows 10.

 How to configure an iPhone to use HEIF or JPEG

 iPhone and iPad settings allow you to configure whether your device's camera takes photos in this newer format.
 When changed, that setting won't affect photos and videos already made, but it will affect how new ones are created.